Virginia has two counties on the DelMarVa Peninsula, and the Eastern Shore is divided into bayside and seaside watersheds

 Source: US Geological Survey, Simulation of Groundwater-Level and Salinity Changes in the Eastern Shore, Virginia (Figure 6)

 If sea level rises as predicted, the barrier islands and marshes on the eastern edge will migrate westward.
-However, Tangier Island in Accomack County and other islands in the Chesapeake Bay could disappear entirely underwater.14
+However, Tangier Island in Accomack County and other islands in the Chesapeake Bay could disappear entirely underwater.5

 Politically, the modern Delmarva Peninsula is divided between three separate states.
 Within Virginia, the Eastern Shore region consists of two counties - Accomack and Northampton, both created by 1643.
 Both counties are rural and relatively poor today, despite having been settled continuously by Europeans longer than nearly any other area in North America.
+The division of the region among three states diminished political support for investment and public services on the Eastern Shore.
+Among various visions for creating a single political entity is one from a Methodist minister in 1886 who proposed uniting the Delmarva Peninsula:7

 After 400 years of potential economic growth, Accomack and Northampton counties have some of the lowest median household incomes in the state.
-According to the Bureau of Census, between 2006-2010 16% of individuals in Accomack County and 19% of individuals in Northampton County fell below the poverty line, higher than the average of 10% for the entire state of Virginia.15
+According to the Bureau of Census, between 2006-2010 16% of individuals in Accomack County and 19% of individuals in Northampton County fell below the poverty line, higher than the average of 10% for the entire state of Virginia.

 Accomack and Northampton counties relied upon fishing, oystering/clamming, and agriculture until recently.
 The Hog Island sheep breed developed in isolation over 200 years, as sheep struggled to survive on the barrier island.
-Today, the heritage breed survives in exhibits at sites such as Mount Vernon, because all sheep were removed from the island in the 1970's by The Nature Conservancy in order to restore/preserve natural habitat.17
+Today, the heritage breed survives in exhibits at sites such as Mount Vernon, because all sheep were removed from the island in the 1970's by The Nature Conservancy in order to restore/preserve natural habitat.9

 Hog Island was home of the Hog Island sheep (photographed at Ingles Farm in Radford)